 But it’s true what they say: you can’t pour from an empty cup.
 So if you want to continue to care for everything that’s important in your life, you’re going to need to stop for a moment and take care of yourself.

-Today I’m sharing 20 self-care tips for busy dog moms, but these tips really apply to all women.
+Today I’m sharing 20 self-care tips for busy dog moms, but these tips really apply to all women, whether you live with a dog or not.

 This article contains affiliate links which means that if you use these links to make a purchase, I may receive a small commission at no additional charge to you.
 Thank you for supporting my blog!